HazyResearch/mindbender/dashboard/README.md

 * **Parameters**.
   It takes zero or more named parameters (i.e., `name=value` pairs).
     * The parameters should be declared in the `report.params` file.
-    * Each `report` line in the dashboard configuration provides value bindings for these parameters.
+    * Each `report` line in the snapshot configuration provides value bindings for these parameters.
     * This allows a template to be instantiated with different sets of parameters to produce multiple reports.
     * The `report.params` file must be formatted in the following way:
         * Each line declares a parameter,